 For students whose native language is English, proficiency in a foreign language is demonstrated through reading comprehension and oral examinations.
-The Fletcher School routinely offers proficiency exams in the following languages: Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Portuguese, Russian, Spanish, Swahili, and Urdu.
+The Fletcher School routinely offers proficiency exams in the following languages: Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Swahili, and Urdu.
 Please see more information on language study.

 Subject to the approval of the Fletcher School’s Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
 In those cases, it is the student’s responsibility to identify a qualified individual to serve as their examiner.
 That person should have credentials as an instructor of the foreign language being offered.
 Students who wish to offer languages other than those given by Fletcher should speak with The Fletcher School Language Coordinator (currently Ann Marie Decembrele) upon their arrival at Fletcher.

 Oral Exams are offered regularly throughout the academic year by designated faculty members from the language departments at Tufts University.
 The oral exam is a 20-30 minute conversational interchange between the student and the examiner.
 The Fletcher Registrar’s Office maintains a list of approved oral examiners with their contact information.

-Reading Comprehension Exams are offered three times each year on specific dates in September/October, February, and late-March/early-April as listed on the Academic Calendar.
+Reading Comprehension Exams are offered three times each year on specific dates in September/October, February, and in late-March/early-April as listed on the Academic Calendar.
 Entering students are strongly encouraged to attempt the reading comprehension exam when they first arrive in September.
 Students entering in January are strongly encouraged to try the exam in February or April of their first semester.